bnbrown2/antlr-compiler/README.txt

 File contains 4 source code files that are non-antlr generated.

 main.py:
-the main program in the compiler. it is used to initialize all components, generate lexer and parser, create the parse tree, and interprete the code.
+the main program in the compiler. it is used to initialize all components, generate lexer and parser, create the parse tree, and interpret the code.

 interpreter.py:
 This file defines how each part of the parse tree is interpreted.
 This is where all interpretation of the source program occurs.